 Students spend an average of 40 hours per week attending lectures, studying independently and preparing for assessment.

-A combination of end-of-semester exams, research papers, group projects, presentations, practical experiences and in-class tests are used throughout this programme.
+A combination of end-of-trimester exams, research papers, group projects, presentations, practical experiences and in-class tests are used throughout this programme.

 International Study Opportunities

-Sport & Exercise Management students can apply to study abroad for a semester in the USA, Canada, Australia and New Zealand, through one of the Sport & Exercise exchange agreements.
+Sport & Exercise Management students can apply to study abroad for a trimester in the USA, Canada, Australia and New Zealand, through one of the Sport & Exercise exchange agreements.